 It is not clear to me whether or not this plane was intended to have a bevel up or down iron because it has a fully flat iron.
 But I suspect it was intended to be bevel down.
 In the lower photo you can see the back of the iron, the metal wedge, and a second, smaller wooden wedge inserted between the cutting iron and the metal wedge.

-17th to 18th century block plane, 4" long.The old craftsmen had copper brazing alloys which would melt at different temperatures within an oven, enabling multi-step assembly of the iron components.
+The old craftsmen had copper brazing alloys which would melt at different temperatures within an oven, enabling multi-step assembly of the iron components.
 In this case, we have the U-shaped body, a separate front piece, a cross-pin, and the sole.
 Plane has a thick stock and is more sturdy than many of this type.
 The wedge typically did not span the full width of the interior of the plane body.
 This particular plane has a cormier wood rear infill, which greatly helps to bed the iron securely.
 Many examples of this class of early iron ‘block’ planes do not have a rear infill, and the thin iron rests on the the precipice of a thin sole and the heel.

 This Italian plane was constructed with a sole that bends up 90 degrees to form the front plate, and then back over 45 degrees to form the tote.
 The sidewalls are attached to the front plate with rivets joining tabs from the sidewalls bent over 90 degrees.
 As usual, the crosspin serving as the bridge is peined over on either side.
 The one piece sole is connected to the sidewalls with a pin and post method: two are placed in front of the throat on either side, and another is located at the heel.
 The rear infill is so old, that it shows collapsing grain, and does not appear to have been glued to the inner heel.

 Some, cutting irons were very thin before c.
 1780.
 Other 16th to 18th century blades were thicker and may be blister steel, developed around 1600, but may also be all wrought iron, with no cast steel inserts let into the business end by forge-welding, as found on blades beginning after 1750.
 In many examples, the far end of the cutting iron was bent hot, into a curve, or scroll.
-Some French and Italian versions of this early Continental European block plane were ornate, and featured heart and clover cutouts, and intricately shaped edges.
+Also, many of these early irons would feature tapering sides, with the width of the top being much narrower than that of the cutting edge.

-Early Continental mitre planes followed, and evolved from the Vergratthobel, according to W.L.
+Early mitre planes followed, and evolved from the Vergatthobel, according to W.L.
 Goodman.
-Both the Vergratthobel and the Gehrungsfleugzeug utilized similar brazing techniques, but the mitre plane was a larger plane generally, from 8 to 12 inches long, with a bevel up cutting iron, set at a low angle, 20 to 30 degrees, usually supported by a bed made of hardwood.
+Both the Vergatthobel and the Gehrungshobel utilized similar brazing techniques, but the mitre plane was a larger plane generally, from 8 to 12 inches long, with a bevel up cutting iron, set at a low angle, 20 to 30 degrees, usually supported by a bed made of hardwood.
 The sole of the early mitre plane was often thicker than that of the early block plane.
 Because the mitre planes were larger, and used for engaging in somewhat larger scale work, additional attachment methods were used to connect the sole to the sidewalls.
 In addition to the isolated dovetails found on the smaller ‘block’ planes, the mitre planes utilized tenons through the sole, and less commonly, the pin and post method.
 Also, the early mitres typically had a front tote.
 Decoratively, the mitre plane would have embellishments on the outline of their sidewalls, and feature baluster bridges.

 Pictured below is an early 3″ luthier plane, with the same basic profile as we have today.
 Back in the 17th century, circular pipe stock was not available, so an overlap join was made at the toe.
 Circular pipe stock only became readily available around 1840; in the 18th and early 19th centuries, however, some luthier planes were constructed with applied soles and continuous metal stock for the ovoid body.